Flexible Covariate Adjustments in Regression Discontinuity Designs: Details on Section 5.1

-In this section, we formally show that, under suitable assumptions, existing procedures for bandwidth selection and construction of confidence intervals based on ``no covariates'' estimators can be directly applied to the modified data $\{(X_i,M_i(\wh\ad))\}_{i\in[n]}$.
+In this section, we formally show that, under suitable assumptions, existing procedures for bandwidth selection and construction of confidence intervals devised for settings without covariates can be directly applied to the modified data $\{(X_i,M_i(\wh\ad))\}_{i\in[n]}$.